AceCentre/MorseWriter/README.markdown

     </tr>
 </table>

-\*NB:To type Control+V you need to first go into repeat mode then type V.
+\*NB: To type Control+V you need to first go into repeat mode, then type Control and then type V. To release the CTRL, press repeat again

 ## License